“Never trust a woman who doesn’t like to eat. She is probably lousy in bed.”

 This quote has been attributed to Italian director Federico Fellini.
 However, the source isn’t important — it’s the principle that matters.
 Implicit in its message is an understanding of how reverence for the act of eating can reveal the most sensual secrets of a female.

-I am often amused at the reaction I get by expressing how closely food and sensuality are related.
+I am often amused by the reaction I get by expressing how closely food and sensuality are related.
 During a recent cooking class, I was enamored with the sight and texture of a decadent custard we had just prepared.
 As I drizzled the pearlescent yellow cream over a dish of succulent strawberries, I couldn’t help but to comment aloud, “This, right here, is sex on a plate.”
 There were some puzzled looks.

 A few minutes later our chef instructor made a comment that was seemingly unrelated, but struck at the root of my sense of joy.
 Upon observing the creation of the dishes before us, he passionately exclaimed, “What else can satisfy you on so many levels?”
 Those who understood the connection offered me a conspiratorial smile.
 At that moment I knew which of the people in the room were expert lovers.